TorbjornT/nbconvert_template/README.md

 The motivation being to create a LaTeX file that takes less cleaning up, if it is to be used e.g. as a starting point for a journal article.

-Plots are ignored because I want a vector format, and SVG doesn't work with LaTeX.
+Inline plots are ignored because I want a vector format, and SVG doesn't work with LaTeX.
+See the sample notebook for how one can add figures.
+I won't claim it's ideal.

 `scrarctl` inherits `plainbase` and defines the documentclass, so use